victims/victims-enforcer-legacy/README.md

 ### updates

    Allows the configuration of the synchronization mechanism.
 In automatic mode new entries in the victims database are pulled from the victims-web instance during each build.
+In daily mode new entries are pulled from the victims-web instance only once per day.
 The synchronization mechanism may be disabled and processed manually for closed build environments.

-   allowed : auto, offline
+   allowed : auto, daily, offline
    default : auto